rhithik/lcs--vue-basics/guide/episode-02.md

 ### **Content Updaters**

 - **`v-text`**
-  - Targets the attached-to elements `textContent` and sets its value the the value passed into the directive params
+  - Targets the attached-to elements `textContent` and sets its value to the value passed into the directive params
   - Vue by default - escapes all HTML when rendering text, for uses requiring the opposite action, we use `v-html`

 ```html